-See majestic bison, lovable llamas, leaping lemurs, and more as you visit Roers Zoofari in Vienna.
+See majestic bison, lovable llamas, leaping lemurs, and more as you visit Roers Zoofari in Vienna/Reston area.
 Enjoy feeding and petting sheep, goats, rabbits, and many more barnyard favorites!
-They have both a drive-through experience and even a recently re-opened walking tour where you can meet the beloved Waffles the Giraffe.
+They have both a drive-through experience and even a recently re-opened walking tour.
 You can enjoy feeding unique and exotic animals from the safety of your own vehicle, walking tours are located outdoors and maintain social distancing, and hand sanitizer stations are sprinkled throughout the grounds.

 From local shops to nationally-recognized chains, Fairfax County has the best shopping destinations to find exactly what you’re looking for (and more).
 Our outdoor open-air shopping plazas and world-class indoor shopping malls are both taking necessary precautions to ensure a safe shopping experience.
 Here are what a couple of our shopping centers are doing: